benimasamba/my-portfolio/README.md

-# Excel projects
+# Projects

-# 1.Bike Sales Dashboard: Analyzing Purchase Trends with Excel (2023) 🚴‍♂️
+# 1.Bike Sales Dashboard 🚴‍♂️

 Hey there!
 I kicked off my data analytics journey with this cool "Bike Sales Dashboard" project, diving into a dataset that tracks bike purchases and customer details.
 After cleaning it up and exploring the data, I built an interactive dashboard in Excel to uncover insights about income, commute habits, and age demographics.
 Let’s roll through what I did!